vrushalikhedkar/Spam-Email-Detection/README.md

 ### 🔤 Text Vectorization

-CountVectorizer converts SMS text into numerical word-count features so the Machine Learning model can process the text.
+CountVectorizer converts the SMS text into numerical word-count features.
+This allows the Machine Learning model to understand and process the text data.

-from sklearn.feature_extraction.text import CountVectorizer

-vectorizer = CountVectorizer()

-X_train = vectorizer.fit_transform(X_train)
-X_test = vectorizer.transform(X_test)
+#

+### 🤖 Machine Learning Model

+***Multinomial Naive Bayes*** is used to classify the SMS messages into Spam and Ham categories.

+It is suitable for text classification because it works well with word-count-based features.

+#

+### 📊 Model Performance

+**Accuracy**

+98.55%

+The model correctly classified approximately 98.55% of the test messages.

+#